We think you’ll agree when we say, our games and other indie games are not as demanding as the latest big budget triple AAA titles.

 Nvidia and AMD are both powerhouses with a range of under $250 budget cards with some juicy specs and extraordinary performance and ease of cooling plus lower power consumption.
 Some of the cards are pretty dope with some good quality 1080p and gaming above 30FPS and higer frame rates at an excellent 720p.
 They may not be as good as high end market cards but they will knock your socks off fo a surprising low amount from about $110

 The AMD RX 460 is one of the most affordable cards going for about $110 and boasts AMD FreeSync VVR, not bad for a card that does not even require an external power cable to operate.
-If you’ve been under a rock for the last 2 years and don’t know what FreeSync is, then check out this detailed article explaining what FreeSync is.
+If you’ve been under a rock for the last 2 years and wondering, What is FreeSync?, it’s a type of GPU technology similar to nvidia G-Sync that goes a step beyond what V-Sync offers gamers and syncs the video cards output to the monitors refresh to prevent screen tearing.
 Other budget contenders at this end of the market include the RX470, RX 460, GTX 1050 Ti and GTX 1050.
 They will cut it in terms of enhanced gaming experience and all without having to pay an arm and a leg for any of this.
 So let’s explore which among these is going to give the most bang for your buck.

 Best Budget Graphics Cards for Indie Games